 Wesley Huffstutter

-mentor, CEO, and Investor in Brisbane, Australia
+mentor, CEO, and board member in Brisbane, Australia

 Wesley Huffstutter

-mentor, CEO, and Investor in Brisbane, Australia
+mentor, CEO, and board member in Brisbane, Australia

 Wes spent nearly a decade working for the University of Michigan's Office of Technology Transfer serving primarily as a startup expert/mentor and as the principal connector to resources (people and funding) for companies forming based on Michigan’s research.
 During his tenure, U-M started over 110 companies, of which more than 85% were still operating after 5 years, and the launched companies raised over $1B (USD) in equity financing.
 His role also included leading student entrepreneurship activities at Tech Transfer and entrepreneurial ecosystem development.

-Wes has helped/advised/mentored countless companies through the Tech Transfer office and his own consulting.
-He started his career in Austin, TX as an early employee of machine vision and artificial intelligence company, Intelligent Reasoning Systems (acquired by Photon Dynamics) serving as a Researcher/Software Engineer, an Applications Engineer and finally directing the company's marketing.
+He started his career in Austin, TX as an early employee of machine vision and artificial intelligence company, Intelligent Reasoning Systems (acquired by Photon Dynamics) serving as an Engineer before finally directing the company's marketing.

 He has a Bachelor's degree in computer science from DePauw University.
 He later obtained two graduate degrees from Washington University in St. Louis, a Master of Engineering Management (McKelvey School of Engineering) focused on innovation and an MBA (Olin Business School) where he was designated a Knight Scholar.
 He is also an inventor on a U.S. Patent on software design and served on the board of directors of Fetchnotes (acquired by Drift), a graduate of the TechStars Boston program.